Public Hubs

 - you want a Free-path setup before creating an owned hub;

-- you need a public hub client path with narrow access;
+- you need a public hub connection path with narrow access;

 - you want starter prompts before deciding what to build.